DataHighway-DHX/documentation/CONTRIBUTING.md

+## Pull Requests

+Authors or Pull Requests (PRs) should first merge into the 'develop' branch then reviewers will merge into 'master' branch upon approval.

 ## Publishing Live Updates to GitHub Pages

 Run the following as a GitHub user with commit access to the repo: